bllanos/chromatic-aberration/README.md

     of the output of other code in the repository.
 In particular, there are scripts for creating colour-corrected images.
 There are also scripts created for tangential or one-time experiments.
+  - 'demo_data': Sample data for testing the codebase, and sample results on the demo data.
   - 'deprecated': Unmaintained code, that is no longer called by the programs in other folders.
 Code in this folder is present for archival purposes only.
   - 'disk_fitting': Disk keypoint-based calibration of lateral chromatic aberration,